 How Much Are Transfer Taxes in New Jersey?

-Most states have a fixed state level tax rate for real estate transfer taxes, but New Jersey is a little different.
+Most states have a fixed state level tax rate for real estate transfer taxes, but New Jersey has a more complicated approach.
 New Jersey has different rates set depending on the total value of the home being sold.

 For example, in New Jersey, homes at or under $150,000 have a $2.00 tax per every $500 of value, home between $150,001 and $200,000 have a $3.35 tax per every $500 of value, and home between $200,001 and $350,000 have a $3.90 tax per every $500 of value.